 Scientists at Yokohama City University conducted a scientific experiment with stem cells.
 The result was overwhelming: scientists managed to grow a tiny, about 5mm in diameter, human liver.
-As NHK reports, scientists themselves did not expect such an outcome.
+As

 When Hideki Taniguchi and Takanori Takebe started experimenting with mice, they decided to combine induced stem cells, embryonal connective tissue and umbilical blood.
 The cells self-organised into a structure similar to human liver.
 When transplanted into mice, the tissue continued transforming and in two days grew into an organ identical by chemical composition to human liver.